 Stories of veterinary ER horrors are close to home—we had our own emergency vet horror.
-In fact, if we went with their conclusions, Jasmine’s life was nearly cut short.
+Jasmine’s life was nearly cut short if we went with their conclusions.

-If we took the ER vet’s word for it, we would have put Jasmine down because that was their recommendation.
+If we had taken the ER vet’s word for it, we would have put Jasmine down because that was their recommendation.
 But that was only a small part of the whole ordeal.

-There were underlying issues which were suspect, such as inflammatory bowel disease and allergies.
-However, the connection was weak and her episodes didn’t resolve as these problems were addressed and improved.
+There were underlying issues that were suspect, such as inflammatory bowel disease and allergies.
+However, the connection was weak, and her episodes didn’t resolve as these problems were addressed and improved.
 No matter how well everything seemed, the episodes persisted.

 While all that was going great, Jasmine’s episodes kept getting worse.
-They became more frequent, lasted longer and the level of her distress was higher.
+They became more frequent and lasted longer, and the level of her distress was higher.
 The episodes could last for up to two days straight.
-With everything else sorted out, it was time to get to the bottom of the episodes.
+It was time to get to the bottom of the episodes with everything else sorted out.

 The latest hypothesis of choice then was her heart or her lungs.
 Together with Jasmine’s veterinarian, we decided to do more x-rays to confirm or exclude that idea.

-Our perfect plan couldn’t have been further from how things actually played out.
+Our perfect plan couldn’t have been further from how things played out.

-When Jasmine was waking up from anesthesia, she seemed uncomfortable.
-Could it have been a prelude of things to come?
+When Jasmine woke up from anesthesia, she seemed uncomfortable.
+Could it have been a prelude to things to come?
 Of course, nobody could have predicted that.

 And then the whole hell broke loose.

 Without warning, Jasmine spiked a fever of 42.5ºC (108.5 ºF)!
-The only potential explanation was an adverse reaction to the buprenorphine.
-In spite of an injection of naloxone to counter the drug, and alcohol rubdowns.
+The only potential explanation was an adverse reaction to the Buprenorphine.
+Despite an injection of naloxone to counter the drug and alcohol rubdowns.
 It took hours to get her temperature back down.

 It was the day we almost killed our dog